These bite-size baked pumpkin donut holes are light and fluffy and coated in cinnamon sugar! They’re the perfect fall snack or quick dessert.

 - Melt butter in small bowl.
 Set aside.

-- Once donut holes have cooled, dip each in melted butter.
+- Once donut holes have cooled and are ready to be enjoyed, dip each in melted butter.
 Shake off excess.
 Roll in cinnamon sugar.